brucetrantech/todo-list/README.md

 |---- apps/ # source code is here
       | ---- assets/ # store the assets files as images and fonts
       | ---- commons/ # configure the text-contents, retrieving images, screen names and theme of the project
+      | ---- context/ # include some contexts (handled by React.Context) to use in the project
+            | ---- AuthContext.tsx # Process the authentication flow
       | ---- cores/ # Pure UI components will be created and used from here
       | ---- redux/ # Configure the state management with Redux toolkit
       | ---- screens/ # define all screens using in the project